tmrts/boilr/README.md

 For more information please take a look at [Usage](https://github.com/tmrts/boilr/wiki/Usage) and [Creating Templates](https://github.com/tmrts/boilr/wiki/Creating-Templates) pages in the wiki.

-## Reporting Issues
-You can report issues **directly from the command-line** by using the command, `boilr report`.

-A markdown file will be opened where the first line is the issue title and the rest is the issue body.

-After creating the issue, save & exit the editor and you will be prompted for github credentials needed to create the issue.

-# Template Catalog
+# List of Templates
-Take a look at [Templates](https://github.com/tmrts/boilr/wiki/Templates) page for a list of project templates, examples, and more information.
+Take a look at the [Templates](https://github.com/tmrts/boilr/wiki/Templates) page for an index of project templates, examples, and more information.

+# Installation
+Binaries are built automatically by Travis for every release and are binaries available for Linux & OSX.
+You can download them directly or run the installation script.

+Please see [Installation](https://github.com/tmrts/boilr/wiki/Installation) page for more information.

 # Contributing
 If you'd like to contribute, share your opinions or learn more, please feel free to open an issue.

+Also, edits to the [Wiki](https://github.com/boilr/wiki) are much obliged.

 At this stage, user feedback is of **utmost importance**, every contribution is welcome however small it may be.

-# How Do I Get It?
-There are binaries available for Linux & OSX.
-You can download them directly, or run the installation script.
-Please see [Installation](https://github.com/tmrts/boilr/wiki/Installation) page for more information.
+# Need Help?
+Found a bug?
+You can report issues **directly from the command-line** by using the command, `boilr report`.

+A markdown file will be opened where the first line is the issue title and the rest is the issue body.

+After you're done editing the issue, save & exit the editor and your issue will be created.